lumeland/lume.land/docs/configuration/copy-static-files.md

 ## Copy remaining files

-Sometimes it's not possible to know in advance all files that must be copied, because they can be stored in any folder or can have any extension.
-For example, imagine you have a website with articles, and every article is stored in it's folder that can contain static files of any extension:
+Sometimes it's not possible to know all files that must be copied ahead-of-time, because they can be stored in any folder or can have any extension.
+For example, imagine you have a website with articles, and every article is stored in a folder that can contain static files with any extension:

 ```txt
 |_ articles/